MollerLab/MollerLab.github.io/README.md

 If you want to make any stylistic changes, you're probably looking for `mollerlab.github.io/css/style.css`.

 ### Hosting
 If, for some reason, this website is not going to be hosted in this repo in the future, make sure you update the `CNAME` file accordingly.
-Currently, the website is hosted here through GitHub-Pages.
+Currently, the website is hosted here through [GitHub Pages](https://pages.github.com/).
 The domain, activefantasysports.com, is leased through GoDaddy.
 Any changes to DNS records must be made through GoDaddy.
 Consult Arlen Moller if you need access to the GoDaddy account..

 ##Credits
 This website is built around a free Bootstrap 3.3.5 template, which can be found [here on bootstrapzero.com](http://www.bootstrapzero.com/bootstrap-template/outline-free-html5-template)